tensorchord/envd-docs/docs/tips/ci.md

 # CI/CD Integration

-envd only has one software dependency: [Buildkitd](https://github.com/moby/buildkit#containerizing-buildkit).
-Thus envd is compatible with most Continuous Integration systems.
+envd only has one software dependency: [Buildkitd](https://github.com/moby/buildkit#containerizing-buildkit), thus envd is compatible with most Continuous Integration systems.
+Please contact us on [💬 Discord](https://discord.gg/KqswhpVgdU) if you have problems about integrating envd with your CI/CD system!

 ## GitHub Actions